abilandz/NAT3054/Lecture_3/make.md

 1. _Configuration_:
    * collects all details about the underlying environment (e.g. which compilers are available for the languages **cmake** supports);
    * performs simple tests (e.g. whether a simple program can be compiled with found compilers);
-   * parses through the mandatory configuration file "CMakeLists.txt" (written in **cmake**'s native language!), and executes it line-by-line;
+   * parses through the mandatory configuration file "CMakeLists.txt" (written in **cmake**'s native scripting language!), and executes it line-by-line;
    * all gathered information is stored in a new output directory, the _build tree_, which is used in the generation stage (e.g. paths to found compilers are stored permanently within the _build tree_ in a file called "CMakeCache.txt").
 2. _Generation_ &mdash; at this stage, **cmake** generates for the current environment automatically the suitable configuration files for native build tools (e.g. _makefiles_ for **make**).
 3. _Building_ &mdash; native build tools (e.g. **make**) are run to produce the final executables or libraries for this project.
 Everything that is created (e.g. object files, the final executable or library, build logs, etc.) during the build process by the native build tool is also stored within the _build tree_.

-TBI 20251130 shall I also add _Installation_ as a specific stage here, in which the final executables and libraris are put in the correct place in the system, and all temporary files or leftovers from build are cleaned up?

 Diagrammatically, the evolution of the project after all stages of **cmake** are executed can be described as follows: